jonhill90/inmpara/99 - Meta/templates/moc-template.md

 #moc #primary-domain #technology-area #knowledge-cluster

 ---
+*Template Instructions:*
+- *Replace "Topic" with your actual topic name*
+- *Update domain and tags to match your knowledge area*
-*Template: Create MOCs when you have 5+ related notes on a topic* *Focus: Emergence over structure - let patterns reveal themselves* *Goal: Knowledge navigation and insight generation, not just organization*
+- *Create MOCs when you have 5+ related notes on a topic*
+- *Focus: Emergence over structure - let patterns reveal themselves*
+- *Goal: Knowledge navigation and insight generation, not just organization*